MajorMilk/YoutubeDownloaderCLI/README.md

 ## How do I use the new Spotify Metadata features?
 1. Clone the dev branch of this repo and build the code
 2. Create an app on the spotify developers portal [here](https://developer.spotify.com)
-3. Run the Spotify binary at least once, it will generate a json file in the same dir as the binary with places for you to put your client id and client secret
+3. Run the Spotify binary at least once, it will generate a json file in the same dir as other downloaded jsons with places for you to put your client id and client secret
 4. After placing your client id and secret into that json, simply run the exe, and the program will try and scrape metadata for all your m4a files

 ## Usage